thechosen2/DevCom-Coding-Assignment/README.md

 As for assignment 2, i edited and ran the code on colab itself, but other methods of running it should also work, i dont see a problem with that.

-(i dont know how to write readme files)